maca3545/da3018_vt21/story/the_story.md

 But the cab driver was long gone.
 Not willing to leave his saucy friend behind Tomato quickly scooped Ketchup into a rusty old bucket he found sitting next to the road.
-"Lets not let this keep us down!", said Tomato, "Gurglegurgle", answered Ketchup.
+"Lets not let this keep us down!", said Tomato while skipping off the road, "Gurglegurgle", answered Ketchup.